ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 ### VMware SDDC Health Management Pack
 {: #opsmgmt-vrops-management-sddc}

 The VMware SDDC Health Management Pack for VMware Aria Operations monitors the SDDC management stack.
 Color-coded metrics are provided for health and efficiency of different components present as part of the SDDC management stack.
-With the dashboards in the VMware SDDC Health Management Pack, you can monitor the following components of the vCenter Server instance and management tools:
+With the dashboards in the VMware SDDC Health Management Pack, you can monitor the following components of the {{site.data.keyword.vcf-auto}} instance and management tools:
 * VMware Aria Operations Manager
 * NSX for vSphere and VMware NSX-T
 * VMware vSAN
 * VMware Aria Operations for Logs
-* vCenter Server
+* vCenter

 If the client installed the following, you can monitor them.
 * VMware Aria Automation